 Thankfully, there's a better way.
 The solution is to implement specific strategies to help you get more done in less time and achieve a healthy work/life balance.
 Sounds like an impossible dream, but I've discovered that it IS possible to find work/balance, and you won't have to sacrifice your effectiveness as a teacher.
 The key is knowing where to find these strategies and how to implement them effectively for the best results.

 If you're a member of Angela Watson's 40 Hour Teacher Workweek Club, you're probably nodding your head along with me because you know exactly what I mean!
 I've known Angela for many years, and I admire her tremendously.
-She is the creator of the Cornerstone for Teachers blog and the author of many motivational books for teachers.
+She is the creator of the Cornerstone for Teachers website and the author of many motivational books for teachers.
 Angela is one of the most organized, productive people I know, and I'm constantly amazed at how she accomplishes so much in such a short time.
 When I found out that she had created a course to help teachers learn effective strategies for achieving work life balance, I knew it would be awesome!

 After digging into the content for just a few days, I knew that this course would be the answer to many teachers' prayers, if only they knew about it.
 These strategies have the power to bring about massive change and can make a huge difference in the lives of dedicated educators who love teaching so much that they can never find time for themselves.
 I was so impressed with the course that I started sharing about it everywhere, including in my blog post How to Work Smarter and Keep the Joy in Teaching.